aaron-cooper/manual-git/README.md

 - Update HEAD when a commit is made, including updating whatever branch HEAD references
 - Allow the user to add basic configs to the repository (the user must set their name and email to create commits)
 - Allow the user to add a remote
-- Ignore things in the .gitlessignore file (does not work the same or as well as a .gitignore)
+- Ignore things in the .manualgitignore file (does not work the same or as well as a .gitignore)

 Note: even though this repository is flat, my code can handle committing tree directory structures just fine.